st-bender/sciapy/README.md

 The `sciapy.regress` submodule can be used for regression analysis of SCIAMACHY level 2 trace gas density time series, either directly or as daily zonal means.
+It uses the [`regressproxy`](https://regressproxy.readthedocs.io) package for modelling the proxy input with lag and lifetime decay.
 The regression tools support various parameter fitting methods using [`scipy.optimize`](https://docs.scipy.org/doc/scipy/reference/optimize.html) and uncertainty evaluation using Markov-Chain Monte-Carlo sampling with